skrizzy16/rtdtest94/docs/source/index.rst

 `Threat Stack Insight <https://www.threatstack.com/cloud-security-platform/insight>`_ – Custom reports tailored to inform and prioritize risk reduction projects to improve your security program.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Refer to :doc:`Threat Stack Cloud Security Platform` section for further information regarding management of the platform, including dashboard, monitoring, detection, and investigation. how to :ref:`installation` the project.

 Lumache has its documentation hosted on Read the Docs.